343 Guilty Spark: Reception and legacy

 Conversely, 343 Guilty Spark has been described as a "loveable little genocidal robot" and a "fan-favorite".
 The Australian edition of GameSpot considered Guilty Spark to be a significant character of the Halo franchise, being one of its "most humorous, enigmatic, and—ultimately—lethal foes".
-Chick opined that the character is "a great variation on the friendly droid/rogue AI trope".
+Writing for GamePro, Tom Chick discussed his purpose as an instrument for character development for Master Chief, and opined that the character is "a great variation on the friendly droid/rogue AI trope".
 Cuddy singled out Guilty Spark and Cortana as the most fully developed of the characters in the Halo series, and called them the bright spots in Combat Evolved where an immersive but superficial science fiction game world is presented.
 GameDaily called the character an "evil mastermind" and compared him to HAL-9000 from 2001: A Space Odyssey, another initially genial AI entity who eventually turns on its human associates.
 Ashton Raze from The Telegraph included Guilty Spark in his list of gaming's greatest robot characters.
 Guilty Spark was the most requested Halo character by fans for Minecraft Mashup DLC.
 A select few single player campaign levels from Halo: The Master Chief Collection, where Guilty Spark plays a pivotal narrative role, have been praised by various sources to be among the best campaign levels in the Halo series: "343 Guilty Spark" and "The Library" in Combat Evolved, and "Halo" in Halo 3.

-The current developers responsible for the Halo video game franchise and a subsidiary studio of Xbox Game Studios based in Redmond, Washington, were named 343 Industries (now Halo Studios) after the character.
+The developers formerly responsible for the Halo video game franchise, after Bungie's separation from Microsoft, were named 343 Industries (now Halo Studios) after the character.
 A Halloween pumpkin carving contest named 343 Guilt O'Lantern was organized annually by Halo.Bungie.Org from 2004 until 2016; both the contest's title and logo used the character's design and name as inspiration.
 Video game journalists have recognized the similarity of Guilty Spark's design aesthetics to that of the Ghost, robotic companions to player character Guardians in the Destiny video game franchise, as among the most recognizable elements taken from the Halo series by Bungie.